How Much House Can You Really Afford?

 Maya: The Maximizer

-Retirement contributions paused, emergency fund depleted after HVAC replacement, constant financial stress
+Retirement contributions paused, emergency fund gone after HVAC replacement, constant financial stress

 David: The Strategist